Edward Ecclestone: Career

 Ecclestone was the household chaplain to Thomas Foley, appointed on the recommendation of Richard Baxter.
 According to Nash (citing the Register of Bishop Walter Blandford), Foley presented Ecclestone as rector of Oldswinford on 17 May 1673.
 Ecclestone corresponded with Baxter about conforming, with the exchanges becoming acrimonious as Ecclestone decided to conform.

 Suggested authorship of Noah's Flood

 Edward Ecclestone has been identified as the author of a verse version of Noah's Flood, a sequel to Dryden's The State of Innocence (1677).
 This work was first published in 1679 with subsequent versions in 1685 and 1690.
 Although it is possible Noah's Flood was the posthumous publication of Edward Ecclestone of Oldswinford, it is less likely that the subsequent versions could be attributed to his authorship.
 The title page describes the author as "Gent".
 A second Edward Eccleston(e) is listed as a graduate of Oxford and is described as the son of Thomas of Middlesex, "gent".
+(Note: A limited biography of the second Edward Ecclestone is given by Peter Holland.)
 (Edward Ecclestone of Oldswinford's father is described as "pleb".)
 There is no evidence to prefer the identification of Edward Ecclestone of Oldswinford as the author of Noah's Flood.